ACL Reconstruction

 What is the PCL?

-The Posterior Cruciate Ligament (PCL) lies just behind the ACL and similarly connects the femur and tibia but runs in a different direction.
-The PCL is the primary stabilizer of the Knee and the main controller of how far backward the tibia moves under the femur.
-This motion is called posterior translation of the tibia.
-If the tibia moves too far back, the PCL can rupture.
+The Posterior Cruciate Ligament (PCL) is situated just behind the ACL and serves as a connection between the femur and tibia bones in the knee.
+However, it runs in a different direction compared to the ACL.
+The primary role of the PCL is to stabilize the knee and control how far the tibia moves backward under the femur, a movement known as posterior translation of the tibia.
+If the tibia moves excessively backward, the PCL can be injured or ruptured.

-The PCL is made of two thick bands of tissue bundled together.
-One part of the ligament tightens when the knee is bent; the other part tightens as the Knee straightens.
-This is why the PCL is sometimes injured along with the ACL when the Knee is forced to straighten too far or hyperextend.
+The PCL consists of two thick bands of tissue bundled together.
+One part of the ligament tightens when the knee is bent, while the other part tightens as the knee straightens.
+This is why PCL injuries can occur when the knee is forced to straighten too far or hyperextend.

-Both bundles of the PCL change in length as well as orientation (direction of the fibers) from front-to-back and side-to-side with Knee flexion and extension.
-This function allows the ligament to keep the tibia from sliding too far back or slipping from side-to-side.
+Both bundles of the PCL change in length and orientation (the direction of the fibers) as the knee flexes and extends.
+This dynamic function helps the ligament prevent the tibia from sliding excessively backward or moving from side to side within the joint.

 pcl reconstruction